 Back came the answer: ‘Has promise: send us the rest.’
 Cue panic: I hadn’t written any more than three chapters!

 I’ve learned a lot since then.
-Several literary agents and publishers later, with 11 books commercially published – novels and later non-fiction too – I am now enjoying the freedom of self-publishing online.
+Several literary agents and publishers later, with a list of fiction and non-fiction books commercially published, I am now enjoying the freedom of self-publishing online.

-I don’t know whether e-books will ever totally replace ‘real’ books but it’s great to have the option.
-For a list of both, see ‘Book List’ – a drop-down from this ‘About Me’ tab.
+I don’t know whether e-books will ever totally replace ‘real’ books but it’s great to have the option, as well as the paperbacks that are accessible to everyone.
+For a list of all the versions, see ‘Book List’ – a drop-down from this ‘About Me’ tab.

 Numerous times, I’ve ‘retired’ from writing, only to get the bug again a year or two later.
-Writing articles for magazines, newspapers and online publications has been more constant, and blogging has also proved to be fun, as well as engaging with social media such as Twitter and Facebook.
+Writing articles for magazines, newspapers and online publications continues, and blogging has also proved to be fun, as well as engaging with social media such as Twitter and Facebook.